-Sets the section alignment.
+Sets the section alignment field in the PE header.
 Sections in memory will always begin at addresses which are a multiple of this number.
 Defaults to 0x1000.
 [This option is specific to PE targets.]

 --stack reserve

 --stack reserve, commit

 Specify the number of bytes of memory to reserve (and optionally commit) to be used as stack for this program.
 [This option is specific to PE targets.]